MehmetPolat20/netflix-Clone/README.md

 # Netflix-Clone Website
 This project involves a simple clone of Netflix website.
 It was created by applying modern web design techniques.
 It features a sleek and modern design with smooth transitions.
 The user interface is intuitive and user-friendly, ensuring a seamless browsing experience.
-Additionally, the site is fully responsive, adapting gracefully to various screen sizes and devices.
+Additionally, the site is responsive, adapting gracefully to various screen sizes and devices.

 ## Technologies